 ← Back to Mandelscope

 • Modify the viewing window (xMin, xMax, yMin, yMax) to zoom in

-• Change the colors: try '#ff5555', '#88ff88', or experiment with different hex codes
+• Change the colours: try '#ff5555', '#88ff88', or experiment with different hex codes

-• Add a third color for points that escape quickly: if (iterations < 10) ctx.fillStyle = '#999';
+• Add a third colour for points that escape quickly: if (iterations < 10) ctx.fillStyle = '#999';

+← Back to Mandelscope